tkgmomosheep/katacoda-scenarios/pcidss_gdpr/step4.md

 ## Requirement 2.4 Disable anonymous accounts and defaults
 1. Enter the following command `mysql_secure_installation`{{execute}}
-2. Follow the on-scree prompt to secure the server
-The command covers the following requirements:<br>
+2. Follow the on-scree prompt to secure the server, select 1 for password validation policy The command covers the following requirements:<br>
     ○ Setup of VALIDATE PASSWORD plugin <br>
     ○ Level of password validation policy <br>